 Name of Subsidiary Date Formed/Acquired

 TMNG Europe Ltd. ("TMNG Europe") March 19, 1997

-The Management Network Group Canada Ltd. May 14, 1998
+TMNG Canada Ltd. May 14, 1998

 TMNG.com, Inc. June 18, 1999

 TMNG Marketing, LLC September 5, 2000

 TMNG Technologies, Inc. August 27, 2001

 Cambridge Strategic Management Group, Inc. ("CSMG") March 6, 2002

 Cambridge Adventis Ltd. March 17, 2006

 Cartesian Ltd. ("Cartesian Limited") January 2, 2007

 RVA Consulting, LLC ("RVA") August 3, 2007

 TWG Consulting, Inc. October 5, 2007

 Fiscal Year - The Company reports its operating results on a 52/53-week fiscal year basis.
 The fiscal year end is determined as the Saturday ending nearest December 31.
-The fiscal years ended December 28, 2013 and December 29, 2012 each include 52 weeks of operating results and consists of four equal 13-week quarters.
-The fiscal years ended December 28, 2013 and December 29, 2012 are referred to herein as fiscal years 2013 and 2012, respectively.
+The fiscal year ended January 3, 2015 is a 53-week fiscal year and was comprised of three 13-week quarters with the fourth quarter comprised of 14 weeks.
+The fiscal year ended December 28, 2013 included 52 weeks of operating results and consisted of four equal 13-week quarters.
+The fiscal years ended January 3, 2015 and December 28, 2013 are referred to herein as fiscal years 2014 and 2013, respectively.

 Use of Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-As described in further detail below, significant estimates include the estimates of costs to complete used to recognize revenues on fixed fee contracts, estimates utilized in measuring the fair value of our reporting units with goodwill, estimates used to determine the liability related to the arbitration with our former chief executive officer and estimates used to determine the recoverability of deferred contract costs.
+As described in further detail below, significant estimates include the estimates of costs to complete used to recognize revenues on fixed fee contracts, estimates utilized in measuring the fair value of the Company's reporting units with goodwill, estimates for fair value on Elutions, Inc. ("Elutions") instruments, estimates used to determine the ultimate realization of deferred tax assets and estimates used to determine the recoverability of deferred contract costs.

 Revenue Recognition - The Company recognizes revenue from time and materials consulting contracts in the period in which its services are performed.
 In addition to time and materials contracts, the Company also has fixed fee contracts.
-The Company recognizes revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion-like method described by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605-35,"Revenue Recognition - Construction-Type and Production-Type Contracts."
+The Company recognizes revenues on milestone or deliverables-based fixed fee contracts and time and materials contracts not to exceed contract price using the percentage of completion-like method described by Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605-35," Revenue Recognition - Construction-Type and Production-Type Contracts."
 For fixed fee contracts where services are not based on providing deliverables or achieving milestones, the Company recognizes revenue on a straight-line basis over the period during which such services are expected to be performed.
 In connection with some fixed fee contracts, the Company may receive payments from customers that exceed revenues up to that point in time.
 The Company records the excess of receipts from customers over recognized revenue as deferred revenue.
 Deferred revenue is classified as a current liability to the extent it is expected to be earned within twelve months from the date of the balance sheet.